sasoria/astro-microfrontends-ssr-distributed/README.md

 ### Microfrontends

 - Install dependencies with `npm install`
+- Build each microfrontend with `npm run build`
-- Start each micro frontend with `npm run dev`
+- Start each micro frontend with `npm run preview`

 ### Shell

 - Install dependencies with `npm run install`
+- Build the shell with `npm run build`
-- Start the shell with `npm run dev`
+- Start the shell with `npm run preview`

-## Disclaimer
-This is running on a very experimental version of Astro that includes Server Islands.
-I recommend to wait for a stable release of Astro Islands.